ImageMagick/Usage-Markdown/text/index.md

 [![\[IM Output\]](label_vertical.gif)](label_vertical.gif)

-Users running linux, and thus using the GNU version of the "`sed`" command, can remove the "`tr`", and replace the '`@`' with '`\n`' in the sed command, so it directly inserts the newlines between each character.
+Users running Linux, and thus using the GNU version of the "`sed`" command, can remove the "`tr`", and replace the '`@`' with '`\n`' in the sed command, so it directly inserts the newlines between each character.

 See also the special attribute [Inter-Line Spacing](#interline-spacing) which can be used to adjust the space between the characters.